 I’m not encouraging anyone to throw their career in the toilet and burn it down to take a mid-career break, but I’d like more people to explore the idea that you don't necessarily have to stay in the same grind that you’re currently in for a solid 40 years before you can enjoy your life and your savings.
 What if you spread those 40 years of working out over your entire life span rather than cramming it all into your prime years?
 Who says it has to be that way anymore?

 So if you’re someone who is stressed because you feel like you’ve been doing all the things you’re “supposed to do” because the world told you that these are the ingredients to a “fulfilling life” and you haven’t been able to prioritize saving enough to retire at 65, don’t stress.
-Retiring that young is an outdated idea due to our expanded lifespans.
+Retiring that young is an outdated idea due to our expanded lifespans anyway.

 P.S.
 Want to hear more about this?
 Listen to episode five of my podcast.
 And if you want help planning a mini-retirement of your own, I have a handful of 1:1 coaching spots available!